test-prof/test-prof/guides/factory_default.md

   let(:project) { create_default(:project) }
   let(:task) { create(:task) }

-  # and if need more projects, users, tasks with the same parent record,
+  # and if we need more projects, users, tasks with the same parent record,
   # we just write
   let(:another_project) { create(:project) } # uses the same account
   let(:another_task) { create(:task) } # uses the same account and the first project